 Yes, for a few reasons!
 First, thermography can be used to show you problem areas before symptoms begin.
 This gives you time for early intervention, before more expensive complications result.
 Second, because thermography looks at physiology, we can easily narrow in on the key issues and get you the help you need.
 For example, a woman with chronic knee pain went through months of physical therapy, had X-rays and MRIs, and eventually had knee surgery.
 Unfortunately after all that, her pain persisted.
 As a last resort, the woman came in for a thermogram and quickly found that her pain was caused by a symptomatic varicose vein.
 By performing a thermogram first, she could have saved thousands in medical bills.

-If you are unable to keep your appointment, we ask that you notify our office at least 24 hours in advance.
+If you are unable to keep your appointment, we ask that you notify our office at least 2 business days in advance.
 We would like to have the option of offering your appointment to others who may not have been able to schedule an appointment due to lack of availability.
-Please notify us at least one full business day before your scheduled appointment or you may be subject to a cancellation fee.
+Please notify us at least two full business day before your scheduled appointment or you may be subject to a cancellation fee.
 Cancellation/no-show fees are as follows:This fee must be paid in full before another appointment request will be permitted.

 Yes!
 We offer group discounts for events (women’s nights, essential oil parties, church groups, etc.), so contact us for details.